Britain's Wartime Evacuees (Kindle)

 With the declaration of war in September 1939, the Government Evacuation Scheme was implemented, in which almost one and a half million civilians, mostly children, were evacuated from the British cities thought most likely to be the targets of aerial bombing.
 The fear of invasion the following year resulted in another mass evacuation from the coastal towns.

 Hundreds of thousands of school children, and mothers with babies and infants, were removed from their homes and families, and sent to live with strangers in distant rural areas and to entirely unfamiliar environments.
 Some children were also sent to countries of the Commonwealth, such as Canada and Australia.
 The evacuations had an enormous impact upon millions of individuals, both those that were evacuated and those that had to accommodate and care for the displaced multitude.

-Over the course of eight years’ research Gillian Mawson has interviewed hundreds of evacuees from England, Northern Ireland, Scotland, Wales, Gibraltar and the Channel Islands.
+Over the course of eight years research Gillian Mawson has interviewed hundreds of evacuees from England, Northern Ireland, Scotland and Wales.
 Families have also allowed her access to the testimony of those who have passed away.
 Coupled with the extensive newspaper coverage of the day and official documents Britain’s Wartime Evacuees provides not just a comprehensive study of the evacuations, but also relates some of the most moving and emotive stories of the Second World War.

 As mentioned inGuernsey Press & Star

 The Second World War saw the evacuation of thousands of schoolchildren, mothers with babies and infants, from areas thought likely to be bombed - 1½ million in all.Rotherham FHS

 They were sent to live with strangers in distant and rural areas and in environments totally unfamiliar to them - some had never even seen a cow!

 The rigid class differences of the time were highlighted by some of the children’s manners and behaviour.
 Some were used as cheap labour on farms, while others had an eye opening and happy experience.